April Fool's Day (1986 film): Plot

 One after another, members of the group either vanish or get killed, and their bodies are later found.
 After putting some clues together, Kit and Rob realize that everyone's earlier assumption is wrong.
 It also turns out that Muffy has a violently insane twin sister named Buffy, who has escaped.
-The "Muffy" they have been around since the first night was Buffy, pretending to be Muffy.
+The "Muffy" they have been around since the morning after the first night was Buffy, pretending to be Muffy.
 They discover Muffy's severed head in the basement.

 Buffy chases them with a curved butcher's knife, and the couple gets separated.
 Kit flees from Buffy by escaping into the living room, where she finds everyone else alive and calmly waiting for her.
 It was all a joke, or more accurately, a dress rehearsal.
 Muffy reveals that she hopes to turn the mansion into a resort offering a weekend of staged horror.
 She even had Buck, a friend who does special effects and make-up in Hollywood, help.
 Each "victim" agreed to participate as things were explained to them.
 Everyone has a huge laugh, and they break out many bottles of champagne.

 Later that night, a half-drunk Muffy enters her room and finds a wrapped present on her bed.
 She unwraps it, and the present is a nondescript jack-in-the-box.
 Savoring the surprise, she turns the handle slowly and when "Jack" finally pops out, Nan, who knew Muffy from acting class, emerges from behind her and slits her throat with a razor.
 Muffy screams, but then realizes she is not bleeding and that Nan used a trick razor and stage blood.